aiven/devportal/docs/products/kafka/concepts/acl.rst

 ..
 Warning::

   By default, Aiven adds an ``avnadmin`` account to every new service and adds `admin` permission for all topics to that user.
-When you create your own ACLs to restrict access, you probably need to remove this ACL entry.
+When you create your own ACLs to restrict access, you probably want to remove this ACL entry.

 ..
 Note::